Baby lying on his back with a big smile on his face.

 White Poop

 You might have observed pale white stool, or there might be white specs in the stool and even white mucus in the stool.
-Discovering white stools in your baby’s diaper is alarming and unexpected.
 A child with a white stool needs to be examined by a pediatrician.

 Breastfed infants typically pass one to ten seedy, yellowish-colored stools every one to eight days.